 The master cooling laser provides the initial seed power for the cooling, imaging and optical pumping beams as shown in figure 2 (b).
-A small percentage of the laser output is directed to a saturated absorption spectroscopy setup where the lasers is locked to the $5^2S{1/2}$ , $F_g = 2 \rightarrow 5^2P{3/2}$ , $F_e = (1-3){CO}$ crossover peak of the Rb-87 $D_2$ line.
-A detuning of 12 MHz from the cooling transition, which compensates for the Doppler shift, is provided via an acousto-optical modulator (AOM) in a double pass configuration.
-Given that the correct frequency has been generated for the cooling process, several mW of optical power is injected into a tapered amplifier (TA) which generates a 2 W output beam at this frequency.
-This beam is then sent to a distribution board where a series of waveplates and polarisation beam splitters divide the beam into its various beam components.
+A small percentage of the laser output is directed to a saturated absorption spectroscopy setup where the lasers is locked to the $F_g=2 \rightarrow F_e=(1-3){CO}$ crossover peak of the Rb-87 D2 line.
+A detuning of 12 MHz from the $F_g=2 \rightarrow F_e=3$ cooling transition, which compensates for the Doppler shift, is provided via an acousto-optical modulator (AOM) in a double pass configuration.
+Given that the correct frequency has been generated for the cooling process, 10 - 20 mW of optical power is injected into a tapered amplifier (TA) which generates a up to 2 W output beam at this frequency.
+This beam is then sent to a distribution board where a series of waveplates and polarisation beam-splitters divide the beam into its various beam components.
 Three beams are required for the 2-D+ MOT and six beams are required for the 3-D MOT.
 These are coupled to polarisation maintaining (PM) optical fibre and sent directly to the experiment.
-In addition to the cooling beam we require a repumping beam in order to keep the atom resonant with the cooling laser.
-This is performed using a separate ECDL locked to the $5^2S{1/2}$ , $F_g = 1 \rightarrow 5^2P{3/2}$ , $F_e = 2$ transition.
+In addition to the cooling beams, we require a repumping beam in order to keep the atom resonant with the cooling laser.
+This is performed using a separate ECDL locked to the $F_g=1 \rightarrow F_e=2$ transition.
 The repump beam is then sent to the beam distribution section where it is coupled to the MOT fibres.

 To perform the tasks of absorption imaging and optical pumping, an additional two frequencies are derived from the master cooling laser.
-Given that our cooling laser has a low output power we use a slave laser to provide power for the imaging and optical pumping beam.
+Given that our cooling laser has a low output power we use a slave laser to provide power for these beams.
 The slave laser is injected with 2 mW of master power and thus its output is of the same frequency.
-AOMs are used to shift the imaging and optical pumping frequencies to their relevant transition.
+Two separate AOMs are used to shift the imaging and optical pumping frequencies to their relevant transition.
+The imaging beam is shifted on resonance with the $F_g=2 \rightarrow F_e=3$ cooling transition and the optica pumping beam is shifted to the $F_g=2 \rightarrow F_e=2$ transition.
 These beams are coupled to fibre and then sent directly to the experiment.